-Wilson has exhibited widely nationally and internationally for over 35 years, with major museum exhibitions and public works in countries such as Japan, China, the USA, Brazil, Mexico, Russia, Australia, Iraq, as well as throughout Europe.
-Wilson has also represented Britain in the Sydney, Sao Paulo, Venice Aperto Biennials and Yokohama and Aichi Triennals.
+Wilson has exhibited widely nationally and internationally for over 35 years, with major museum exhibitions and public works in countries including Japan, China, the USA, Brazil, Mexico, Russia, Australia, and Iraq, as well as throughout Europe.
+Wilson has also represented Britain in the Sydney, São Paulo, and Venice Aperto Biennials, and the Yokohama and Aichi Triennals.

 Elected RA: 27 March 2006